schnoddelbotz/writing/README.md

 Next, create a [Github action](https://www.youtube.com/watch?v=R8_veQiYBjI).
 What gives?
 Let me tell you about Jörg.
 He studied meteorology.
 He desperately needed to go surfing before submission deadline.
-So he dialed into his university and send his work to the professors printer.
+So he dialed into his university network from home and sent his work to the professors' printer (on a Sunday).
 Accepted.
 Works the same on github.
 I think.
 Meaning you could create an action that rebuilds the PDF upon commit.
 For your next thesis?
 Oder als Fingerübung?
 Na, fit?
 Nice!